 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

 This goes along with the question on reference sources for Asperger`s.
-We are in an "odd" position in the special ed community at our school.
-Our son with Asperger`s is very bright but does need special ed services too.
-Unfortunately, we aren`t experts and we are having trouble finding people to design an IEP for his needs, since he doesn`t quite fit the usual mold.
+We are in an odd position in the special ed community at our school.
+Our son with Asperger`s is bright but does need special ed services.
+Unfortunately, we are having trouble finding people to design an IEP for his needs, since he doesn`t quite fit the usual mold.
 We have seen developmental specialists elsewhere and have run into the same problem -- can`t quite find anyone to tell us what a good plan for him is since he is so bright.
 Do you have reference suggestions for students who are bright but need special ed too?